Data Exchange Mappings¶

 You can assign the maps-to

 attribute to any value-holding mapping element.
-Its value should be a reference to an identifier in your model, including the indices bound at this location in the mapping tree.
-Note that this should match the dimension of the identifier exactly, and that the root domain of the identifier should match the root domains of the indices.
+Its value should be a reference to an identifier in your model, including the indices bound at this location in the mapping tree in the exact order in which they are bound in the mapping, including any external bindings present.
+Note that this implies that the dimension of the identifier must be matched exactly with the number of bound indices, and that the root domain of the identifier should match the root domains of the indices.
+Also this requirement prevents you from permuting the bound indices bound in the identifier reference specified in the maps-to

 The write-filter